Cocotteseb/Krypton/README.md

+# Fork

-# This is a fork with changes I've made when the suite was a commercial product.
+This is a fork of the original ComponentFactory Krypton library (https://github.com/ComponentFactory/Krypton), which gathers all the modifications I've made to the suite when building stuff for JDH Software (and when it was a commercial product).
+It is my humble contribution to the community and all pull requests are welcome.

+# Krypton OutlookGrid

-It is also the base on which the Krypton OutlookGrid relies (https://kryptonoutlookgrid.codeplex.com/)
+This fork is also the baseline of my project Krypton OutlookGrid - a new Krypton Datagridview with multi sorting/grouping and other cool things - (https://kryptonoutlookgrid.codeplex.com/)
+Check it out ;)

 # Krypton Suite of .NET WinForms Controls